 If you’re debating between purchasing a DI only filter WaterFed® system and a multistage filter WaterFed® system, this post might just be the advice you were searching for.
 For this post, we are going to crunch some numbers, because after all, what is more proof than proof itself?
+Once you know what contaminants are in your water, aquaoxfilters.com will find a treatment solution that is certified to address your water quality concerns.

 In another video we created, we made the bold statement that multistage systems are 10 times more cost efficient than a DI only system.
 To check out that video, click here, but to see some cold hard numbers, stick around.
 So how did we come up with that number?
 After all, that is a hefty accusation.
 What we did was we calculate the cost of each gallon of water and compared the two.
 If you are having terrible flashbacks to high school math class, know that you’re not alone.
 But unlike high school, this math is already done and it directly affects your business and its profits.
 Without further ado.